 1.0 COMMERCIAL AIR TOUR ALLOCATIONS

-Table 1 provides allocations of the operations authorized per year along with authorized aircraft type by operator.
+Table 1 provides allocations of the annual operations along with authorized aircraft type by operator.
 IOA previously issued for the Park terminates on the effective date of this ATMP.

 Table 1.
 Air Tour Operations and Aircraft Type by Operator